vfelix-00/ee157_lab2/README.md

 <img width="380" alt="Screen Shot 2022-04-21 at 12 56 32 AM" src="https://user-images.githubusercontent.com/71578472/164407419-9d93b01a-83f0-43bd-9bf9-8210a4bcdc4c.png">

+We fitted an ideal EMF curve for one cycle of Vphase when the angular velocity was equal to 385.71 rad/sec.

+We used Kb to plot the ideal EMF curve over one cycle of the measured phase-to-phase voltage given the equation Vphase = Kb,phaseline-to-neutralwsin(Np/2wt).

+Since, dlambda/dtheta = Vphase/w = Kb,phaseline-to-neutralwsin(Np/2wt +/- pi/6), there's a phase shift of +/- pi/6 because this is a 3-phase motor.
+The current was multiplied by dlambda/dtheta in order to obtain the instantaneous torque.
+To calculate Tavg, we averaged the instantaneous torque and multiplied by three.
+We repeated the process to show that eddy current and hystersis drag torque increases in an approximate linear manner with respect to angular velocity.

 <img width="412" alt="Screen Shot 2022-04-21 at 11 31 05 PM" src="https://user-images.githubusercontent.com/71578472/164616646-632e5a7b-ee7b-4fcc-b232-7e59ae19716d.png">

+For an angular velocity of 385.714 rad/s, there was 0.003828 Nm of torque calculated.
+For an angular velocity of 964.285 rad/s, there was 0.004127 Nm of torque calculated.
+For an angular velocity of 1257.142 rad/s, there was 0.006189 Nm of torque calculated.